gabizsiros/DE1/Term1/README.md

 I modified my *Dialogues* database with the sentiment score (as well as a semantic evaluation for possible future use).
 ##### Script used: hp_sentiment.R
 ## 3. Operational layer, modeling:
 Hp_table create.sql loads the various csv files and sets up the relations between the datasets.
 (In some data table, I have already removed the header line in the source file, and in others, they were ignored).

+__:warning:IMPORTANT: as per default, MYSQL will load the filed form the following path: `C:\ProgramData\MySQL\MySQL Server 8.0\Data`:warning:__

 ![hp_EER](https://github.com/gabizsiros/DE1/blob/main/Term1/hp_eer.jpg)
 ##### Model: hp_EER_model.mwb
 ### 3.1 Transformation